Jim Allchin

-James Edward Allchin (born 1951, Grand Rapids, Michigan, United States) is an American computer scientist, philanthropist and guitarist.
-He is a former Microsoft executive.
+James Edward Allchin (born 1951, Grand Rapids, Michigan, United States) is an American computer scientist, philanthropist and guitarist best known for being a former Microsoft executive.

 He assisted Microsoft in creating many of the system platform components including Microsoft Windows, Windows Server, server products such as SQL Server, and developer technologies.
-He is best known for building Microsoft's server business and for leading foundational releases of Windows 2000, Windows XP and Windows Vista.
+He built Microsoft's server business and lead foundational releases of Windows 2000, Windows XP and Windows Vista.
 He is also known for his leading role in the architecture and development of the directory services technology Banyan VINES.

 He has won numerous awards in his career such as the Technical Excellence Person of the Year in 2001.
 Jim Allchin led the Platforms division at Microsoft, overseeing the development of Windows client from Windows 98 to Windows Vista, Windows Server from NT Server 4.0 to Windows Server 2008, as well as several releases of Microsoft server products as well as Windows CE and Windows Embedded line of products.
 After serving sixteen years at Microsoft, Allchin retired in early 2007 when Microsoft officially released the Windows Vista operating system to consumers.
 He is now a professional musician.